jean-tu/Hangman/README.md

 I give a fair number of guesses --being the number of letters in a word, which gives the player a big advantage if there is a word with multiple repeating letters.

-I have a set that stores the incorrect letters guessed by the user and it gets displayed evertime the user makes a guess (correct & incorrect) and even if they are just asking to view the hint one more time.